input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 unit vector components only could be $0$ or $1$).
-That's why it is needed to generate such a proof, so everyone could validate a correctness of the encrypted vote data, without reveilling a voting choice itself.
+That's why it is needed to generate such a proof, so everyone could validate a correctness of the encrypted vote data, without revealing a voting choice itself.

-To achive that a some sophisticated ZK (Zero Knowledge) algorithm is used, noted as $VotingChoiceProof(\mathbf{c})$.
+To achieve that a some sophisticated ZK (Zero Knowledge) algorithm is used, noted as $VotingChoiceProof(\mathbf{c})$.
 It takes an encrypted vote vector $\mathbf{c}$ and generates a proof value $\pi$.
 \begin{equation}